pitfail/pitfail-reports/report1/report1.rst

 contracts, custom securities allow Pitfail's users to a new financial environment.

-As mentioned, Pitfail can be accessed via a website, twitter , Facebook and android interface.
+As mentioned, Pitfail can be accessed via a website, twitter, Facebook and android interface.
 Each of these methods have their own purposes.
 As financial trades are compact and atomic and that they can be expressed through small messages, Pitfail provides a twitter and Facebook interfaces where players can